kennywall/import-test/_posts/2010-06-27-internet-explorer-9--html-5-support.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/InternetExplorer.jpg
 ---
-{% include JB/setup %}<p>Microsoft recently released some new additions to their Windows Internet Explorer Platform, aka.
+{% include JB/setup %}Microsoft recently released some new additions to their Windows Internet Explorer Platform, aka.
 Internet Explorer 9.
 They are working hard to support more of the HTML5 standard.
 Features Available (Blue are New Releases)